 “We’ve made substantial progress to increase the net disposable income of all our employees, and our work with Even will help drive further improvements.
 Together, we’ll help employees safely navigate cash flow challenges, stay on budget, build financial resilience and reach long-term savings goals.”

 – Dan Schulman, President and CEO at PayPal, an Even customer

-Even’s responsible on-demand pay platform takes a holistic approach to employee finances.
-The app helps them get paid when they need it, so they can avoid predatory financial alternatives that make problems worse.
+Even’s employer-sponsored on-demand pay platform takes a holistic approach to employee finances.
+The app lets employees get paid when they need it, so they can avoid predatory financial alternatives that make problems worse.
 But Even’s platform does far more than give employees access to earned wages: It helps them build savings so they can manage emergencies on their own, over time, without needing to access early pay through Even’s Instapay feature.

 “I can save so easily with this app.
 I just choose to put 10% of my paycheck into a savings account and it’s like a whole other bank account.
 I almost always forget it's there.
 For someone who will easily spend their savings, this is perfect.
 I’ve never saved anything past $100 and now I have over $500!!!”

 If you’d like to learn more about how we can help your employees build financial resilience in ways that could never be done with a platform which only offers on-demand pay, get in touch.